 Just because you see a divergence, it doesn’t necessarily mean you should automatically jump in with a position.

-We have rules in place that will capitalize on this divergence, so that we can make a great profit.
+We have rules in place that will capitalize on this divergence so that we can make a significant profit.

 This sounds a bit complex, but think of it like this for our example we are using:

 Price goes down/RSI goes up.
 That is the Divergence.